-Next thing to do it download the app of the airline you are flying with.
-A lot of the airlines now offer paper free boarding passes and online check-in.
-If you have the app then you can create an account, check in online and use the mobile boarding pass.
+Next thing to do is download the app of the airline you are flying with.
+A lot of the airlines now offer paper-free boarding passes and online check-in.
+If you have the app then you can create an account, check-in online and use the mobile boarding pass.

 This saves the hassle of finding somewhere to print your boarding pass and having to carry extra paperwork.

 Also, some airlines like Ryanair of Viva Colombia will charge you extra at the check-in desk if you haven’t checked in online and printed the pass.

 Some airlines will also send you notifications direct to your phone of any delays or disruptions.
 Here are links to some of the main airlines that have mobile apps.